 3. VICTOR Hi-Pro Plus Multi-Meat Dry Dog Food

-- Multi-Meat Protein: Features beef, chicken, pork, and fish meals for comprehensive nutrition
+- Multi-meat protein blend: Offers beef, chicken, pork, and fish meals for comprehensive nutrition

-- VPRO Supplement Blend: Includes vitamins and minerals to support overall health
+- VPRO supplement blend: Includes vitamins and minerals to maximize genetic potential

 4. VICTOR Hi-Pro Plus Dry Dog Food

-- Multi-meat protein blend: Supports muscle and energy for active dogs
+- Multi-meat protein blend: Beef, chicken, pork, and fish for broad nutrition

 - Made in the USA